Poverty in the United States

 As America is the wealthiest and most bountiful nation in the world, it is no surprise that many Americans think of hunger and poverty occurring only in developing countries.
 While most Americans have encountered someone suffering from hunger and poverty in the United States, few of us may have actually realized it.
 The face of hunger and poverty in the United States is quite different from the images we often see in developing nations.
 Rather than outright starvation or homelessness, the face of hunger is a child who is malnourished because her parents do not earn enough to buy healthy food and sometimes has to skip meals.
 The face of a poor person in the United States is a single parent who works full time, but still can’t afford to pay for food, rent, child care, medical bills, and the costs of transportation to work.

 It is ironic that hunger and poverty still persist in the world’s wealthiest nation.
-The latest Census Income, Poverty, and Health Insurance Data released September 12, 2012, has some good news and bad news about poverty in America, along with important insights into what has worked to reduce the some of the impact.
+The Census Income, Poverty, and Health Insurance Data released in September 2016, had some good news and bad news about poverty in America, along with important insights into what has worked to reduce the some of the impact.
 Of course these numbers do not speak about those working and near the poverty line or the impact on feelings of hope and dignity.
-About 46.2 million Americans (15.0 percent) lived below the poverty line ($23,201 for a family of four in 2011) and the poverty rate for children under 6 in the U.S. was 24.5 percent.
-The percentage of Americans in poverty in 2011 was essentially unchanged from 2010 but this is still 15 million more people in poverty than in the year 2000.
-Unfortunately, median household income continues to decline.
-In 2011, it dropped by 1.5 percent to $50,054 compared to 2010 and 8.7 percent lower than 2007.
+In 2016, about 40.6 million Americans (12.7 percent) lived below the poverty line ($24,563 for a family of four in 2016) and the poverty rate for children was 18.0 percent.

-The Census data offered some good news (and proof of what we knew already): the Earned Income Tax Credit (EITC) lifted 5.7 million and SNAP (formerly the Food Stamp program) 3.9 million people above the poverty line in 2011 under the Census' alternative computation.
-Also, the number of uninsured dropped from 50 million in 2010 to 48.6 million in 2011 (16.4 percent).
-The Census attributes this drop to more young adults getting coverage because of the Affordable Care Act and that Medicaid and Medicare enrollment continues to increase.
+The Census Supplemental Poverty Measure data offered some good news (and proof of what we knew already): refundable tax credits (including the Earned Income Tax Credit (EITC) and the refundable portion of the Child Tax Credit) lifted 8.2 million and SNAP (formerly the Food Stamp program) 3.6 million people above the poverty line in 2016 under the Census' alternative computation.

 Racial and Ethnic Discrepancies